samarara/diwya-portfolio/src/pages/case-studies/ideating-conversational-interfaces.md

 After researching and thinking of answers to these questions, my mentor and I came up with the idea of having a conversational/chat-bot like interface where you can choose your ‘persona’ and have questions directly related to things you may want to learn based on the user base.
 This provides a solution to making the experience more personal, adds a new innovative twist to learning information, and is something that many websites are implementing for users to ask questions about a product or service.

-We didn’t have enough resources to create an actually chatbot with natural language processing, so instead we created when that allows the user to select their response, like a guided pathway.
+We didn’t have enough resources to create an actually chatbot with natural language processing, so instead we created one that allows the user to select their response similar to a guided pathway.
 See this link for what we used as inspiration:[ http://uxchat.me/](http://uxchat.me/)

 The following interface designs are past ideas that we had following a traditional chat-like interface: